List of presidents of the United States who died in office: 1945: Franklin D. Roosevelt

 On March 29, 1945, Franklin D. Roosevelt went to the Little White House in Warm Springs, Georgia, to rest before his anticipated appearance at the founding conference of the United Nations in late April in San Francisco.
-At around 1:00 pm on April 12, Roosevelt said, "I have a terrific pain in the back of my head."; which were his last words.
+At around 1:00 pm on April 12, Roosevelt said, "I have a terrific pain in the back of my head," which were his last words.
 He then slumped forward in his chair, unconscious, and was carried into his bedroom.
 The president's attending cardiologist, Howard Bruenn, diagnosed a massive cerebral hemorrhage (stroke).
-The 63 year old Roosevelt died a few hours later, without regaining consciousness.
+The 63-year-old Roosevelt died a few hours later, without regaining consciousness.
 As Allen Drury later said, "so ended an era, and so began another."
 After Roosevelt's death, an editorial in The New York Times declared, "Men will thank God on their knees a hundred years from now that Franklin D. Roosevelt was in the White House."

 In his later years at the White House, when Roosevelt was increasingly overworked, his daughter Anna Roosevelt Boettiger had moved in to provide her father companionship and support.
-Anna had also arranged for her father to meet with his former mistress, the now widowed Lucy Mercer Rutherfurd.
+Anna had also arranged for her father to meet with his former mistress, the then widowed Lucy Mercer Rutherfurd.
 A close friend of both Roosevelt and Mercer who was present, Elizabeth Shoumatoff, rushed Mercer away to avoid negative publicity and implications of infidelity.
 When Eleanor heard about her husband's death, she was also faced with the news that Anna had been arranging these meetings with Mercer and that Mercer had been with Franklin when he died.

 On the morning of April 13, Roosevelt's body was placed in a flag-draped coffin and loaded onto the presidential train.
 After a White House funeral on April 14, Roosevelt was transported back to Hyde Park by train, guarded by four servicemen, one each from the Army, Navy, Marines, and Coast Guard.
 As was his wish, Roosevelt was buried in the Rose Garden of the Springwood estate, the Roosevelt family home in Hyde Park on April 15.
 Eleanor died in November 1962 and was buried next to him.

 Roosevelt's death was met with shock and grief across the U.S. and around the world.
 His declining health had not been known to the general public.
 Roosevelt had been president for more than 12 years, longer than any other person, and had led the country through some of its greatest crises to the impending defeat of Nazi Germany and within sight of the defeat of Japan as well.

 Less than a month after his death, on May 8, the war in Europe ended.
 President Harry S. Truman dedicated Victory in Europe Day and its celebrations to Roosevelt's memory, and kept the flags across the U.S. at half-staff for the remainder of the 30-day mourning period.
 In doing so, Truman said that his only wish was "that Franklin D. Roosevelt had lived to witness this day."